opentensor/subtensor-api/README.md

 # subtensor-node-api

-To build executables for linux and macos, run `yarn build`
+To build executables for linux and macos, run `yarn run build`